jmeowmeow/PixieReport/express-progress/tasks.md

 Next Logical Steps (next *notional* steps for evolutionary architecture?)
 - [X] Verify the layerfile composition, maybe /layers (or echo it alongside /compose output)
-- [ ] Factor out layer map into a layer locator passed from the server main program and/or export it to a resource helper.
+- [X] Factor out layer map into a layer locator passed from the server main program
+- [ ] Enhance layor locator to allow indirection / context by pixie set or other style choices.

 Full PixieReport function (minus the weather report location choosing wizard) needs
 - [X] Get a font matching the original WeatherPixie loaded into Jimp